dipdowel/parcel-transformer-assemblyscript-codument/parcel-transformer-assemblyscript-codument/README.md

     //#dbg-start
     //--------------------------------------------------------------------------
-    // This code will be removed from the production build.
+    // This code will not be compiled into your production build
-    // Because it's enclosed between the opening and closing debug comments. debugOnlyHelper();
+    // because it is enclosed between the opening and closing debug comments. debugOnlyHelper();
     console.log(">>> This text will not be printed in a production build.");
     console.log(">>> It will be completely removed by the preporcessor.");